UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    - **Health probe** - The selected probe is used by this rule to determine which virtual machines in the back-end pool are healthy and can receive load-balanced traffic.
 Select the probe that you created in the previous section.

-   - **Session Persistence** - Session persistence specifies that traffic from a client should be handled by the same virtual machine in the back-end pool for the duration of a session.
+   - **Session persistence** - Session persistence specifies that traffic from a client should be handled by the same virtual machine in the back-end pool for the duration of a session.

       - **None** specifies that successive requests from the same client may be handled by any virtual machine.